dedmau5/Settings/README.md

 # Settings
-Different settings scripts for faster setup of new dev environment
+Different settings scripts and instructions for faster setup of new dev environment or reinstalled computer etc.

-Download Fira Code font ()

 ## Download list
 - Set Point